mego99/wij-2017/README.md

 # Women In Japan 2017

 This is the repo for the 2017 Women In Japan conference hosted by Students Advocating for Gender Equality (SAGE).

-The website is running on Angular 2.
+This website is a SPA (single page app) running on Angular 2 and hosted on Github Pages.
+Lots of love to the [Angular CLI](https://github.com/angular-buch/angular-cli-ghpages) for making that a relatively easy process.